deltafi/deltafi/CHANGELOG/unreleased/106-replay-toast-bug.md

 -

 ### Fixed
-- Replay toast message now displays the new DID of the replayed DeltaFile.
+- Replay toast message now displays the new DID of the replayed DeltaFile

 ### Removed
 -